Creating an interactive 3D model of a cave in a world-famous glacier

 In the Perito Moreno study the team used a Leica ScanStation P40, which can capture high quality 3D data and High-Dynamic Range (HDR) imaging at a long range of 270 metres.
 The survey-grade 3D laser scanner was positioned at a safe distance to acquire data on the surface of the glacier and the cave entrance.
 It was controlled using a Leica CS35 tablet computer, which the team also used to check partially processed data while they were still in the field.
 In this way they were able to make sure the survey was progressing as planned, while still able to make changes.
 A dedicated camera integrated into the scanner was used to produce coloured point clouds and take 360° panoramic images.

 Santagata explains the process, “About eight laser scans were performed to acquire the necessary data.
 These operations took about two hours and were realised in the late afternoon in order to have the area not directly illuminated by the sun.
 Laser scans were produced with resolutions of 6mm and 3mm (which represent the distance of each single point measured at 10m from the laser scanner) and acquiring photographs with the internal camera of the instrument.”
-In addition, photogrammetry fights were carried out with UAVs flying from 30 to 70m heights.
+In addition, photogrammetry flights were carried out with UAVs flying from 30 to 70m heights.

 The Leica GS16 - a self-learning GNSS smart antenna - was used to acquire measurements, both for ground control points for the photogrammetry survey and to measure velocity and elevation changes along a north-south strip of the glacier.
 It was also paired with the CS35 tablet computer so that data could be processed directly in the field.